MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 ## Create a Lakehouse and get a CSV file ready

-1. Sign into the Microsoft Fabric portal.
-Select **Develop** from the switcher in the bottom-left corner.
+1. Sign into the [Microsoft Fabric portal](https://app.fabric.microsoft.com).
+Select **Data Engineering** from the workload switcher in the bottom-left corner.
 1. Make sure that you're in your desired workspace.
 Open your existing workspace or create a new one.
 1. From the workspace, select **New item** page, and select **Lakehouse**.